mlutken/luepp/README.md

 **Performance and multithreading**
-A secondary goal with this library is to provide classes (also in C) for performance critical projects like games where you often want to avoid dynamic allocation and need to use effective lock free structures like for example queues.
+A secondary goal with this library is to provide classes for performance critical projects like games where you often want to avoid dynamic allocation and need to use effective lock free structures like for example queues.